Managing Director, Christine Rooney, Shares Volunteer Management Advice

 The Lighthouse International Film Festival is a nonprofit organization dedicated to showcasing new and innovative films and fostering the next generation of filmmakers.
 The festival offers three days of films, panels, Q&A's, networking, parties and surfing, and draws some of the industry's top film critics, producers and distributors.
 The festival also seeks to serve the community by presenting unique programs that inspire, engage and challenge a diverse audience through the art of film.

 Today, our Volunteer Spotlight shines on Christine Rooney, Managing Director of the festival who uses VolunteerSpot's online signup sheets to organize volunteers during the festival.

-Please tell us about your organization and your volunteer needs.
+Tell us about your organization and your volunteer needs.

 Why did you decide to use VolunteerSpot?

-Anything else you’d like our readers to know?
+Anything else you would like to share?

 The Lighthouse Film Festival brings filmmakers, critics, and film enthusiasts together for a weekend of cutting edge films from around the world.
 It's become one of the major film festivals, and it’s a great weekend at the Jersey Shore.
 Films, fun, and sun!
 This year, the festival was the kick off event after hurricane Sandy.
 Long Beach Island was one of the worst hit areas in New Jersey, but we had a larger festival this year than ever.
 The community was so resilient…people still came out and helped even after the storm, which shows that their commitment to the arts is alive and well here on LBI.
 Many people were displaced after the storm but the festival still pulled off the biggest and best festival ever.
 The film fest embodies the spirit of LBI.

 We salute Christine and all the other volunteer leaders out there making a difference.
 If you're using VolunteerSpot, write and tell us about what you're doing and give us a chance to shine our Volunteer Spotlight on you!!
 Just email us at VS@volunteerspot.com.